pavanpodila/unit-testing/README.md

 - Karma
 - Babel
 - Babel Coverage
+- Webpack

 ## Features of the e-Portal

-- Show a welcome message after 1 second
 - Show a dashboard of loans
 - View loan detail
 - Show progress of loan completion
 - Add a loan
 - Show sorted list of loans
-- Filter to do some formatting
+- Use of `$filter` to show status of loan